-Camley Street Natural Park is an urban nature reserve, a two acre wild green space in one of the most densely populated parts of London.
+Camley Street Natural Park is a wonderful urban nature reserve – two acres of wild green space in one of the most densely populated parts of London.
+In fact, once in the park, it’s hard to believe that you are next to one of the busiest rail interchanges in the country.

 Camley Street was created from an old Coal Yard back in 1984 and is run by the London Wildlife Trust.
 It is the perfect spot for kids to explore and find out more about wildlife and the natural environment, with ponds, wetlands, woodland and meadow habitats all found within the park.